Expanding Financial and Economic Education

 "The Economics Classroom"

 We published this book for upper-grade elementary school students in March 2008.
 We have donated around 260,000 copies to 3,300 schools across Japan.
 Schools receive sets of student textbooks and teacher instruction manuals.
 The book follows the activities of seven characters to educate students about economics, talking them through 7 topics, including prices, companies and climate change.

 An Introduction to the Economy: "The T-Shirt Shop"

-We published this text in 2006 to supplement social studies classes.
-We have donated around 440,000 copies to about 4,600 13-15 years old across the country.
+We revised this text to supplement social studies classes.
+We have donated around 500,000 copies to 13-15 years old across the country.
 The book tells the story of three fictional junior high school students who start a T-shirt business.
 In working through the textbook, students learn about corporate social responsibility, how the economy works, and economic and financial terms.

 "The Compendium of Securities Companies"